NixOS/nix.dev/source/tutorials/nix-language.md

              |  ^
             5|
 ```

-String interpolation can be arbitrarily nested.
+Interpolated expressions can be arbitrarily nested.

 (This can become hard to read, and we recommend to avoid it in practice.)